 If you’ve got the minerals, don’t book a return ticket.
 It’s the earmark of a true traveller, and I have heard countless stories of ‘I wasted my money on a return ticket’ from travellers.
 Never heard anyone say ‘I wish I had booked my return’ before though.

 Whether we like it or not, stuff costs money.
 Do your budget.
 Try to find a nice balance between doing everything you want to do and making sure you have enough money to live and get to the next place.
 If the numbers don’t add up, don’t go, or change your plans.

-That huge heavy bag you’re carrying around could always be lighter, especially when you’re halfway to Maccu Picchu.
+That huge heavy bag you’re carrying around could always be lighter, especially when you’re halfway up Maccu Picchu.
 Be careful what you pack and don’t pack.
-General rules include clothing should be quick drying and breathable and gadgets should be minimal.
+General rules include clothing should be quick drying and breathable, and gadgets should be minimal.
 For example, you don’t need a laptop, tablet, smart phone and camera, when just the tablet will do.
-We take hand luggage only and we have plenty of room.
+I take hand luggage only and have plenty of room.
 Also, try not to be tight when buying your gear, sometimes you really do get what you pay for.